rigdev/docs/docs/capsules/create-deploy.md

 ## Create a Capsule

-Rig uses the concept of capsules which is a collection of ressources we create to manage your application on Docker or Kubernetes.
-Creating a Capsule using the CLI will take you through a series of steps to collect all the information we need create your Capsule.
-This also includes potentially creaing your first Build and performing the first Rollout.
+Rig uses the concept of capsules which is a collection of resources we create to manage your application on Docker or Kubernetes.
+Creating a Capsule using the CLI will take you through a series of steps to collect all the information needed to create your Capsule.
+This also includes potentially creating your first Build and performing your first Rollout.

 To create the Capsule, from your terminal, run